lidofinance/lido-improvement-proposals/LIPS/lip-30.md

 Rebalance can be used to improve the collateral reserve during its shortfall, e.g., to handle penalties and slashings.

-#### Lock and unlock

-To mitigate the risks of collateral shortage due to token rebases, penalties and slashings, additional reserve is locked upon minting as a part of the overall collateral.

-This reserve depends on the risk approach used and, in general, must be enough to cover normal protocol operation and non-catastrophic slashings for the external ether used to back minted stETH.

 #### Oracle reports

 Accounting oracle report happen in the same cadence.